M-Friday/M-Friday/README.md

 - 👋 Hi, I’m @wheredoyougetoff
-- 👀 I’m interested in ... frontend development
+- 👀 I’m interested in ...
+Idk man
-- 🌱 I’m currently using ...
-React.js, .NET, SQL
+- 🌱 I’m currently using ... .NET framework is my main
 - 📫 How to reach me ...
 Www.dmassey@gmail.com

 <!---